 Advantages of Sons of Norway Life Insurance

-- Low rates: Sons of Norway offers some of the lowest rates compared to many insurance companies.
+• Low rates: Sons of Norway offers some of the lowest rates compared to many insurance companies.
 This is especially true if you are in great health.
-Although, Sons of Norway’s Guarantee Issue is one of the lowest if you’re looking for a whole life policy with no medical exam or health questions.
+However, Sons of Norway’s Guarantee Issue is one of the lowest if you’re looking for a whole life policy with no medical exam or health questions.

-- Easy application: The application process is incredibly easy.
+• Easy application: The application process is incredibly easy.
 The Simplified Issue policy has personal information, beneficiary information, payment information, and health questions.
-In fact, there are only 7 health questions to answer, making the entire application about 15 minutes to complete.
+There are only 7 health questions to answer, making the application about 15 minutes to complete.

-- Membership benefits: Sons of Norway is a membership organization that you can take advantage of.
+• Membership benefits: Sons of Norway is a membership organization you can use.
 Here are a few of the benefits: Viking magazine, and you will have access to discounts on travel, clothing, food, entertainment, rental cars, and more!

 Disadvantages of Sons of Norway Life Insurance

-- Restricted age eligibility: Unlike most life insurance companies, Sons of Norway still has its COVID age restrictions in place.
+• Restricted age eligibility: Unlike most life insurance companies, Sons of Norway still has COVID age restrictions.
 While individuals 75-85 can typically apply for a SIWL policy, at the moment, the maximum age has been lowered to 74 years and 364 days.
 On the other hand, Aetna offers immediate coverage to individuals as old as 89

-- Limited riders: Sons of Norway’s life insurance policies have limited riders.
+• Limited riders: Sons of Norway’s life insurance policies have limited riders.
 Their Guaranteed Issue whole life coverage has no riders, while their Simplified Issue option has only two (a Children’s Insurance Rider and a Guaranteed Purchase Option (GPO).
-However, even the riders in themselves are limited.
-The GPO Option is available only to applicants under 38 years old, while the Children’s Insurance Rider is available only to those under 55 years old
+However, even the riders themselves are limited.
+The GPO Option is available only to applicants under 38, while the Children’s Insurance Rider is available only to those under 55.

-- High coverage minimums: Sons of Norway has the highest minimum coverage for individuals under 60 years old.
+• High coverage minimums: Sons of Norway has the highest minimum coverage for individuals under 60.
 For this demographic, the smallest policy you can buy is $25,000.
 For people looking to buy insurance for final expenses, this coverage is unnecessary and often too costly for their budgets.

 Sons of Norway Life Insurance FAQs